© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Section N of Carlton Grange is a scheduled monument protected by Cadw under reference FL172.
 View the official record →

-Wat's Dyke is a linear earthwork of early medieval date running through the Welsh-English borderlands.
+Wat's Dyke is a linear earthwork of Anglo-Saxon or early medieval date forming part of a substantial defensive or boundary system in the Welsh-English frontier region.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL172.

 Wat's Dyke: Section N of Carlton Grange dates from the unknown period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Section N of Carlton Grange is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL172.